khushiNgm/90-Days-DevOps/Day07/solution.md

 Answer</br>

 i.
 Introduction:</br>
- ■ Briefly introduce Docker and Jenkins.
+  ■ Briefly introduce Docker and Jenkins.</br>
   ■ Mention the operating systems (Ubuntu and CentOS) covered.

 ii.
-Installing Docker on Ubuntu:
+Installing Docker on Ubuntu:</br>
- ■ List the steps as detailed above.
+  ■ List the steps as detailed above.</br>

 iii.
-Installing Docker on CentOS:
+Installing Docker on CentOS:</br>
- ■ Provide similar steps adjusted for CentOS.
+  ■ Provide similar steps adjusted for CentOS.</br>

 iv.
-Installing Jenkins on Ubuntu:
+Installing Jenkins on Ubuntu:</br>
- ■ List the steps as detailed above.
+  ■ List the steps as detailed above.</br>

 v.
-Installing Jenkins on CentOS:
+Installing Jenkins on CentOS:</br>
-■ Provide similar steps adjusted for CentOS.
+  ■ Provide similar steps adjusted for CentOS.</br>

 ## Systemctl and Systemd
 Systemctl is used to examine and control the state of the “systemd” system and service manager.
 Systemd is a system and service manager for Unix-like operating systems (most distributions, but not all).</br>